andresarangopro/Corner/Readme.md

 ## Troubleshooting

-if you get an error running Android test remember change direction ip in module framework:requestmanager is in the file named APIConstants
+if you get an error running Android app remember change direction ip in module framework:requestmanager is in the file named APIConstants